bobbyache/Qik/Code/Current/README.md

 ### Usage

-Important that the settings are set up correctly or your grammar file will not generate into C# source code.
+Important that the settings are set up correctly or the grammar file will not generate into C# source code.
 The mode must be external in order to use the CSharp option and it is important to set the output directory and namespace using the item keys below:

  Item | Value |
 | --- | :--- |